 An award for damages following a trial is not a windfall to the injured victim.
 Damages are an amount that is intended to replace what has been lost.
 Plaintiffs in personal injury trials do not seek windfalls, but compensation for losses they have suffered due to no fault of their own.
 Although we always work to achieve a just and fair settlement, this is not always possible, and we will stand up to insurance companies and go to trial in the interest of achieving a just and fair result for our injured clients.

 It takes courage for injured victims to stand up to an insurance company to obtain a just and fair result.
 This is because insurance companies have deep pockets and they often try to intimidate average, hard-working people into accepting low settlements.
-As advocates for injured victims, we are passionate about our role in standing up to insurance companies to obtain a just and fair outcome, always mindful that we are not trying to recover money our clients’ are not entitled to.
+As advocates for injured victims, we are passionate about our role in standing up to insurance companies, always mindful that we are not trying to recover money our clients’ are not entitled to.

 We serve Vancouver Island South residents through our Victoria office and also maintain an office in Courtenay to serve residents of Vancouver Island North.